jasonrogena/jasonrogena.github.io/_posts/2014-10-13-simple-localization-on-android.md

 layout: post_page
 title: Simple Localization on Android
 comments: true
+description: How to implement simple localisation on Android when dealing with non-ISO locales
 ---

 Localizing apps to languages that are officially supported in Android is a bit straightforward.
 However, for unsupported languages, it might be a bit tricky especially if there are special characters involved.